satyaidk/Netflix-Clone-Project/README.md

 - HTML for structuring the content.
 - CSS3 for styling and layout, including media queries for responsiveness.
-- JavaScript for implementing interactive features and fetching external data.
+- JavaScript for navigating the pages from login page to home page.
 - GitHub for version control and collaboration & deploy using GitHub actions.